United States Playing Card Company: Playing cards

-In 1881, Colonel Robert J. Morgan, recruited a talented, young inventor from New York named Samuel J. Murray, whose patented inventions increased the output of cards at the company's Norwood, Ohio plant fourfold and cut labor costs by 66 percent.
+Business boomed and in 1891 Russell, Morgan, & Co. changed its name to the United States Printing Company.
+The playing card business was successful enough that it was spun off as a separate business in 1894, as The United States Playing Card Company.
+Morgan recruited a talented young inventor from New York named Samuel J. Murray, whose patented inventions increased the output of cards at the company's Norwood, Ohio plant fourfold and cut labor costs by 66 percent.
 Murray also created a two-sided enameling machine.